Frequent Questions (updated July, 2017)

 Are kids OK ?

 - Not really.
 Most of our trips are mainly retirees.
 We prefer 18+.
 We may look at individual situations.
-It is probably not fair to our other customers to have children along, but it really depends.
+It is probably not fair to our other customers to have unruly children along, so it really depends on the indivividuals.